 - Wear non-skid socks or rubber-soled slippers or shoes when walking.

 - Sit or stand up slowly.
-Sit on the side of the bed before standing and slowly stand up.
 Do not attempt to walk by yourself if you feel weak or unsteady on your feet.

 Speak Up